Florida Wants To Import Medicine From Canada. But How Would That Work?

 Of course, even if Azar has a change of heart, Florida would face another potential obstacle: getting Canadians and pharmaceutical companies to go along with the plan.

-"They need to find willing suppliers for each of the drugs they're aiming to import, and that may be more of a challenge than they anticipate right now," Sachs says.
+"They need to find willing suppliers for each of the drugs they're aiming to import, and that may be more of a challenge than they anticipate right now," says Sachs, the law professor.

 Pharmaceutical companies won't be inclined to cooperate, she says.

-"They'll lose money — if it works," explains Sachs, the law professor.
+"They'll lose money — if it works," explains Sachs.
 "There are many things they could do all along the supply chain to ensure that drugs aren't diverted to the U.S. in the way that Florida wants."

 Canada isn't enthused about the idea either, Sachs says, because Florida's laws could indirectly drive up the price of some drugs in Canada.

-When you talk about importing "Canadian drugs," Morgan points out, you're not actually talking about drugs made in Canada or otherwise especially Canadian.
+When you talk about importing "Canadian drugs," points out Steve Morgan, a professor of health policy at the University of British Columbia, you're not actually talking about drugs made in Canada or otherwise especially Canadian.
 "They're not actually Canadian drugs," he says.
 "They are just international medicines, manufactured typically at one or two plants worldwide to supply the entire market with a particular drug."

 If Florida's Canadian drug importation plan were in place, Morgan says, "given the scale of manufacturing in the United States, if you were buying a drug made by and sold by an American pharmaceutical company, it's likely you're literally buying the same product shipped to Canada and then shipped back into the United States."

-So are Canadians worried all 21.3 million Floridians are coming for their cheaper drugs?
-Not really, according to Steve Morgan, a professor of health policy at the University of British Columbia.
+So are Canadians worried that all 21.3 million Floridians are coming for their cheaper drugs?
+Not really, according to Morgan.

 "Canadians feel that the policy is probably not going to result in millions and millions of Americans suddenly getting their drugs from Canada," he says.